amyreese/znc-push/README.md

 *   `message_priority = ""`

     Priority level that will be used for the push notification.
-    Currently supported only by Pushover.net.
+    Currently supported only by Pushover.net and Notify My Android.

 *   `message_sound = ""`